NeikiDev/DocsNeikiDev/public/guides/setup-alert-files-with-kaspersky-ips.md

 # Setup Alert files with Kaspersky IPS

+You can use that Short link to share this guide: [link.neiki.dev/AlertIPS](https://link.neiki.dev/AlertIPS)

 ## What you need

 <p class="tip">You need a Paid Version of Kaspersky Anti-Virus</p>